The South Africa 'Up' series follows the personal journeys of a diverse range of young South Africans, born in the apartheid era.

 I think in South Africa it's every young man’s dream if you play rugby to become a Springbok

 They are now 21 and as young adults they are juggling work - or for some, the lack of it - families, as well as studies.
-Willem is still mad about rugby while he still longs for the life of his youth, hunting and fishing on his father's farm.
+Willem is still mad about rugby while longing for the life of his youth, hunting and fishing on his father's farm.

 Thembisile is back in Soweto and desperate to find work and get her family out of poverty.
 Lunga is studying in Johannesburg and living in the vibrant neighbourhood of Yeoville, aware that his experience in a mixed race environment is far from that of his parent’s generation.